mmistakes/so-simple-theme/users/documentation/index.md

 * <p><a href="http://discourse.mc-stan.org/">Stan Forums</a>
 <span class="note">(Discourse)</span></p>

-Discussions prior to June 2017 are achived and public on the now deprecated
+Discussions prior to June 2017 are archived and public on the now deprecated
 <a href="https://groups.google.com/forum/?fromgroups#!forum/stan-users">Stan Users Google Group</a>.

 # Example Models